weihunko/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes, 3x3 filter sizes and depths between 24 and 64 (model.py lines 90-102)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 93-97), and the data is normalized in the model using a Keras lambda layer (code line 91).
+The image is also cropped from above and below so that redundant information will not be passed to the model (code line 92).

 #### 2. Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 After trying to train for multiple epochs, I observed that the model tended to overfit the training data.
-If I run the overfitted model in simulator, the steering angle will keep switching between positive and negative values, which is due to the driver behavior of the training dataset.
+If I run the overfitted model in simulator, the steering angle will keep switching between positive and negative values, which is due to the driving behavior of the training dataset.
 After trial and error, I set the number of epoch to 1.

 #### 3. Model parameter tuning